Installing on Windows#

 Visit https://anaconda.cloud/pricing to compare tier capabilities and pricing.

 More of a visual learner?
 Watch the Installing Anaconda (Windows) video in the course linked below!

 Go to your Downloads folder and double-click the installer to launch.
 To prevent permission errors, do not launch the installer from the Favorites folder.

-NOTE: If you encounter issues during installation, temporarily disable your anti-virus software during install, then re-enable it after the installation concludes.
-If you installed for all users, uninstall Anaconda and re-install it for your user only and try again.
+If you encounter issues during installation, temporarily disable your anti-virus software during install, then re-enable it after the installation concludes.
+If you installed for all users, uninstall Anaconda and re-install it for your user only.

-Click the Install button.
+Click Install.
 If you want to watch the packages Anaconda is installing, click Show Details.